Rajika-Kandege/PythonBeginner/README.md

 Method and Function Names: Method and function names should be all lowercase with words separated by underscores (e.g., my_function or my_method).

 Variable Names: Variable names should be all lowercase with words separated by underscores (e.g., my_variable).

+* The sorted Function

+In Python, the sorted function is used to sort iterables like lists, tuples, and dictionaries.
+It returns a new sorted list while leaving the original iterable unchanged.
+The sorted function accepts an iterable as its argument and returns a sorted list.